 Since I wanted to concentrate on the term job of a Geologist, I wanted to transform my learners into Geologist.
-I asked parents if anyone could gran us some helmets for our studies and at this price, a parent was more than willing.
+I asked parents if anyone could grant us some helmets for our studies and at this price, a parent was more than willing.
 A parent grabbed these hats for us!
 We want our rock unit for kindergarten to be fun and engaging.

 What are Earth’s Materials?

 On day one of All About Earth’s Materials we spend time talking about the Earth’s materials, which is better known as the THINGS that can be found on earth naturally.
 Rocks, soil, and water are Earth’s materials.
 I used these sorting pieces to have a conversation about how we can identify and describe these materials.
 Once we identify what the picture is, we can sort it into where it goes.

 Since we always want to connect our science topics to other curriculum, we have a writing activity as well.

 What about Rocks?

 One of the best ways to lead a discussion about rocks is with ROCKS.
 Each child was asked to bring in a few rocks of their own.
 We had a small stash on hand just in case someone forgot.
 On day two we talk about how we can describe and sort rocks.
 There are many ways we can describe rocks, instead of just using the term rocks or dirty or hard.
 All rocks are unique and amazing.
 We start this lesson talking about ways we can describe.
 Once we list these ways, we are able to look at rocks differently.